cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-svelte-site.md

 ## Functions setup

-In SvelteKit, functions are written as endpoints and Functions contained in the `/functions` directory at the project's root will not be included in the deployment, which compiles to a single _worker.js file.
+In SvelteKit, functions are written as endpoints.
+Functions contained in the `/functions` directory at the project's root will not be included in the deployment, which compiles to a single `_worker.js` file.

 In other to have the correct request handlers in Pages functions.
 When writing your endpoints in SveleteKit, attach the corresponding `onRequest` handler to your SvelteKit endpoint.
 For example: